stephengaito/documentArchive/racket/design/sprints/sprint-001-initial-planning.md

  * Be able to specify a language syntax
  * Be able to specify language axioms

-* Build a simple tool to read a BNF and compile it into a collection of Racket structures.
+* Build a simple tool to read a context-free description of an AST and compile it into a collection of Racket structures.

 * Load a language artefact